Enhancing Our Tree Canopy

 - Native plantings within the Rotary Park natural corridor will provide benefits along the creek system such as enhanced biodiversity and wildlife habitat

-- Location adjacent to the Val Fleming Butterfly Garden is well-suited to incorporate educational signage, raise community awareness of the value of the tree canopy, and facilitate public involvement in the Mini Forest project
+- Location at Rotary Park adjacent to the Val Fleming Butterfly Garden is well-suited to incorporate educational signage, raise community awareness of the value of the tree canopy, and facilitate public involvement in the Mini Forest project

 - Ideally situated with access to sunlight, watering and maintenance to ensure long-term survivability of the Mini Forest